mdub/clamp/README.markdown

     end

-When a command has sub-commands, Clamp will attempt to delegate to the appropriate one, based on the first command-line argument (after options are parsed).
+### Subcommand options and parameters

+Options are inheritable, so any options declared for a parent command are supported for it's subcommands.
+Parameters, on the other hand, are not inherited - each subcommand must declare it's own parameter list.

-If a sub-command accepts options or parameters of it's own, they must be specified after the sub-command name.
+Note that, if a subcommand accepts options, they must be specified on the command-line _after_ the subcommand name.

 Getting help
 ------------